simonreise/remote-sensing-processor/README.md

 - Lightning
 - Transformers

+If you have a GPU that supports CUDA we strongly recommend you to install Pytorch version that is built with CUDA support before installing RSP.
+You can find out how to do it on [Pytorch official site](https://pytorch.org/get-started/locally/).

 Also you need a Sen2Cor to be installed to process Sentinel-2 data.
 Required version is 2.11 for Windows and Linux and 2.9 for Mac OS.
 You should install it via SNAP plugin installer.
 [Here](http://wiki.awf.forst.uni-goettingen.de/wiki/index.php/Installation_of_SNAP) is the instruction how you can do it.

 ## Installation